 If you opt for a government loan, such as the HECS scheme, you won’t have to give any thought to repaying the borrowed funds until after you have completed your studies and land yourself a paying job.
 This fact alone makes HECS a very popular choice.
 Having said that, you do have a rather large debt hanging over your head the entire time you’re studying, knowing that you’ll have to start repaying it the moment you start working.

 One way how students can ease their education loan worries is by trying to fund at least part of the cost of education themselves.
-In other words, you could take out an education loan from a bank or private lender for part of the amount and cover the rest out of your earnings or savings.
+In other words, you could take out a small loan in Australia from a bank or private lender for part of the amount and cover the rest out of your earnings or savings.

 Another way to ease the weekly or monthly burden is to take out a Student Loan over longer terms.
 You’ll ultimately pay more in interest, but the monthly repayments will be lower and more affordable on a part-time income.

 A third option could be to take a gap year before commencing university, working for 12 months and saving as much money as possible during that time.
 You can then put this money towards your education and you will likely only have to borrow a much smaller amount.
 Even if you could cover half the costs of your course by the time you start, any loan you take out will be far easier to repay month after month because the total is a lower amount.